zivc/rosie/README.md

-# calbot
+# rosie
-IRC bot for Slack, giving some additional features
+IRC bot for Slack, giving some additional features - named after Rosie from the Jetsons